awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-cliwalk.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to create a State Manager association that runs Systems Manager Inventory on the node\.
+Replace each *example resource placeholder* with your own information\.
 This command configures the service to run every six hours and to collect network configuration, Windows Update, and application metadata from a node\.

 ------
 #### [ Linux & macOS ]